Are you not astounded to the Iphone X latest glass! Read more about Ion Glass.

 Apple iPhone is more exposed to daily wear and tear

 With a watch, it is important that the screen is very scratch resistant.
 You hit faster against all kinds of objects.
 If you try to open a door with a hand full of bags, chances are that your wrist will hit the door.
 If you slide over a banana peel, your watch will rub along with you on the rough pavement.
 In the bumper cars, the Apple Watch gets a hit faster.

 Accessories that you wear around your wrist will be damaged more quickly.
 This is evident from the many complaints that arise with fitness bracelets.
 They turn out to break relatively often because people do everything with it: showering, walking in the rain, fighting, bumping into walls, playing sports.
 The Apple Watch is moisture resistant and can withstand a shower, but is exposed to many more risks, while many people keep their iPhone well protected in a case.

 Display Mate’s screen experts have also viewed the screen material of the Apple Watch.
-They come to a remarkable conclusion: the Ion-X glass of the Apple iPhone provides the best screen.
-This screen has the best viewing angle and produces fewer reflections than the sapphire glass of the steel Apple Watch.
+They come to a remarkable conclusion: This screen has the best viewing angle and produces fewer reflections than the sapphire glass of the steel Apple Watch.
 The Apple iPhone is, therefore, better to read in bright sunlight and has better image quality.